ftann/docker-atlas/README.md

     - Database credentials are set up automatically by `./ctl install` (or manually `./scripts/mk-secrets.sh`)
     - The proton-bridge mailbox password must be read from the stdout when the proton-bridge container starts for the first time.
-2. Change the configuration in the volume init containers
+2. Change the configuration in the volume init container
-    - `./images/authelia-init` Configure the SSO settings
+    - `./images/atlas-init` Configure the authelia, ldap, traefik settings
-    - `./images/ldap-init` Add users and group ldif files
-    - `./images/swag-init` Add a default landing page
+    - `./images/www` Add a default landing page
 3. Run the installation command of the `ctl` script
    ```shell
    ./ctl install